Copyright © Rogue Amoeba Software, Inc. All rights reserved.

-When connected to a Mac, many audio output devices fail to provide proper volume adjustment.
+Many audio output devices fail to provide proper volume adjustment when working with a Mac.
 Displays connected via HDMI or DisplayPort, as well as many other non-standard digital devices, simply offer no output controls.
-As a result, MacOS won’t let you adjust the volume level for these devices, and the volume keys on your keyboard won’t have any effect.
+As a result, MacOS will not let you adjust the volume level for these devices, and the volume keys on your keyboard will have no effect.

-SoundSource works behind the scenes to provide volume adjustments for all audio devices, and makes it possible to control the volume levels for any audio output—even those that don’t allow it by default.
+SoundSource is able to work behind the scenes to provide volume adjustments for all audio devices connected to your Mac.
+Further, the Super Volume Keys feature makes it possible to control the volume levels for any audio output, even those that don’t allow it by default.

-When SoundSource is running, it can adjust volume for any output in its main window.
+When SoundSource is running, it can adjust the volume of any output device.
 The volume slider adjusts the levels heard through the selected output device.

-Even devices that normally don’t offer volume controls will work from the main window.
-If you set one of these devices as your system output, use the volume slider to adjust its volume.
+Even devices that normally don’t offer volume controls can be adjusted from SoundSource’s main window.
+Set the device as your system output, then use the volume slider in SoundSource to adjust the device’s volume.

 Audio devices without volume controls show a warning when using the keyboard keys.
 This overlay indicates the volume level won’t change:

 SoundSource’s Super Volume Keys feature can remove this limitation.
-Enabling Super Volume Keys, in SoundSource’s preferences, extends its volume-change capabilities to your keyboard.
+Enabling Super Volume Keys in SoundSource’s Settings window extends its volume-change capabilities to your keyboard.

-To turn on Super Volume Keys, open SoundSource’s Preferences window.
-In the Audio tab, enable the Super Volume Keys checkbox.
+To turn on Super Volume Keys, open SoundSource’s Settings window.
+In the General tab, enable the Super Volume Keys checkbox.
 Your keyboard volume keys will then be able to adjust any audio device you set as the System Output.

 In rare cases, some audio devices report volume controls to MacOS but won’t respond to adjustments.
-This unusual audio hardware keeps SoundSource from the functionality you expect.
+This unusual audio hardware keeps SoundSource from functioning as you desire.
 Even Super Volume Keys won’t help on its own.

 An option to Force software volume control gives SoundSource special software-based volume controls.
 Make sure to select the appropriate device, in the Hidden Preferences of SoundSource’s Debugging window, and you’ll be set.